Does Microsoft Dynamics 365 provide OCR? A simple guide

 - Why choosing the right OCR solution matters

 Optical Character Recognition (OCR) technology plays a key role in how businesses extract and process information from documents.
 Microsoft offers various OCR solutions, from AI-powered tools to ERP integrations, allowing businesses to capture and utilize document data efficiently.
-But while some OCR features work well for basic data extraction, many businesses turn to third-party solutions for full accounts payable automation.
+These options span from basic data extraction to more advanced tools with third-party integrations.

 Here’s how Microsoft’s OCR works, which ERPs include it, and how businesses can use third-party solutions for enhanced AP automation.